 This means that instead of trying to pursue their own agendas or deal with today without planning for tomorrow, they should be working as a delegator.
-They should be helping leaders of staff feel more inspired, to essentially pass down the company-wide directive.
-Rather than trying to achieve their own mini-objectives, C-Suite leaders should be creating a feeling of positivity across the board.
+They should be helping leaders of employees on the front line feel more inspired, to essentially pass down the company-wide directive, which includes a communication plan.
+Rather than trying to achieve their own mini-objectives, C-Suite leaders should be creating a feeling of positivity and ensure progress across the board.

 Their purpose, broadly, is to work as a unifying platform.
 They should be the person who looks to help drive others to have a more specific purpose and aim.
 They have to be able to justify the money spent on employee development by seeing actual, tangible proof of development.
 Without a clear aim, though, no development can take place.

 As such, they should be committed to serve others by not only giving them the chance to develop but to have a pathway to progress and removing obstacles.
 C-Suite leaders wind up serving their own agendas in many ways, instead of making sure everyone is working towards solving the one agenda.

 It’s tough, of course, but I’ve worked with many people who are apprehensive about moving up the food chain for fear of falling into the same trap.
 From collecting input from leaders who collect input from employees, C-Suite leadership is supposed to be there to help be a driving force for all objectives, not just one.

 This, though, does not have to be the case.
 There is no set-in-stone precedent for any leaders moving up to C-Suite that they have to experience the same woes.

 To make sure that you are not going to head down the one-way street to failure, various leadership programs exist – mine included!